Edictum

 AI Assistance

 Right page if: you need to understand Edictum's internal pipeline architecture, YAML compilation, adapter pattern, or fail-closed error handling.
 Wrong page if: you want a step-by-step walkthrough of what happens on a tool call -- see https://docs.edictum.ai/docs/concepts/how-it-works.
-Gotcha: the pipeline is deterministic and fail-closed -- any unhandled exception during evaluation results in denial, not a pass-through.
-There is no "soft deny."
+Gotcha: the pipeline is deterministic and fail-closed -- any unhandled exception during evaluation results in a block, not a pass-through.
+There is no "soft block."

 Edictum is a single pipeline that every adapter calls.
-Contracts written in YAML compile to the same runtime objects as Python-defined contracts.
+Rulesets written in YAML compile to the same runtime objects as Python-defined rulesets.
 The pipeline is deterministic -- same input, same decision, every time.

 Pipeline Overview